-In the event of unavailability of the Multiregional Price Coupling a fallback procedure for the Multiregional Price Coupling is established.
+In the event that the single day‐ahead coupling is unable to produce results, a fallback procedure is established.
 The fallback procedure for the allocation of Cross Zonal Capacity in the day‐ahead market timeframe is an Explicit Allocation in the form of Physical Transmission Rights (PTR) of electrical energy on a daily basis.

-These Shadow Allocation Rules including the annexes containing the terms and conditions for the allocation of Transmission Rights, on the borders specified in Annex 1, as fallback procedure for the MRC in day‐ahead market timeframe, it being understood that the Registered Participant will accede these rules by the signature of the Participation Agreement.
+These Shadow Allocation Rules contain the terms and conditions for the allocation of Transmission Rights, on the borders included in the Applicable Bidding Zone Borders, as fallback procedure for the single day‐ahead coupling, it being understood that the Registered Participant will accede these rules by the signature of the Participation Agreement.
 In particular, the Shadow Allocation Rules set out the rights and obligations of Registered Participants as well as the requirements for participation in Shadow Auctions, they describe the process of the Shadow Auction, including the determination of Marginal Price as a result of Shadow Auction and invoicing/payment.

 The fallback procedure refer to Cross Zonal Capacity only and Registered Participants may invoke no other right in connection with the allocated Physical Transmission Rights allocated to them than the rights in accordance with the provisions of these Shadow Allocation Rules.